-We don’t need to know the purpose for something to be true or false.
+Watch out for tricks when something that they want to cover up comes along.
+There’s a logical fallacy of distraction they use: “What purpose would there be for faking dinosaurs?”
+Well, we don’t need to know the purpose for something to be true or false.
 Wonder how this would play in court: “Dickie murdered Poofie, but we don’t know the purpose so he didn’t do it!”

 by Lin Edwards, Phys.org

 The dinosaur story has all the hallmarks of a hustle.
-There was no knowledge of dinosaurs, until 1842, then some guy supposedly discovered them, and then, everyone was pulling “dinosaur bones” out of the ground.
+There was no knowledge of dinosaurs, until 1842, then some guy supposedly discovered them, and then, suddenly everyone was pulling “dinosaur bones” out of the ground.
 How would they suddenly know where to look when, for thousands of years, no one ever discovered “dinosaurs?”